-Maternal Calving Difficulty has heritability of 4%, so breeding for improved Maternal Calving Ease can be a slow process, in comparison to breeding for improvements in the Carcass traits.
+Maternal Calving Difficulty has a heritability of 8%, so breeding for improved Maternal Calving Ease can be a slow process, in comparison to breeding for improvements in the Carcass traits.
 However, progress can be made due to the large amount of genetic variation in the trait.
-There is a huge amount of genetic variation in Maternal Calving Difficulty, with PTAs of AI bulls over 60% reliability ranging from 1.0% to 32.99%.
+There is a huge amount of genetic variation in Maternal Calving Difficulty, with PTAs of AI bulls over 60% reliability ranging from 2.19% to 17.55%.

-Maternal Calving Difficulty is negatively correlated with Calving Difficulty.
-As the correlation is -0.22, it means that many animals may have a low calving difficulty PTA, and have a higher maternal calving difficulty PTA.
-Because the correlation is -0.22, and not close to 2, it means many animals can have a low PTA for both.
+Maternal Calving Difficulty has a weak but negative genetic correlation (-0.22) with direct calving difficulty.
+This means that typically animals that have an easier direct calving difficulty PTA, tend to have a harder maternal calving difficulty PTA.
+That said, because the correlation is weak (-0.22), and not close to 1, it is possible to breed animals that have an easier direct and maternal calving difficulty PTA.